-Centre for Social Impact
+Centre for Social Impact UWA

 The Centre for Social Impact UWA (CSI UWA) creates and delivers education that transforms, research that informs best practice, and public engagement that inspires and mobilises change makers.

-The undergraduate unit Changing the World: Social Innovation, Finance and Enterprise highlights how innovation and entrepreneurship are solving major global social and economic challenges such as hunger, poverty, homelessness and intergenerational disadvantage and unemployment.
+BUSN2102 Changing the World: Social Innovation, Finance and Enterprise highlights how innovation and entrepreneurship are solving major global social and economic challenges such as hunger, poverty, homelessness and intergenerational disadvantage and unemployment.

 CSI UWA has developed the Outcomes Measurement Workshop, an interactive learning workshop designed to develop understanding of outcomes measurement and how to implement it in organisations.
 For an Outcomes Measurement Workshop tailored to your organisation's needs, contact our team.